rolldown/rolldown/docs/about.md

 **This is why we are building Rolldown.**

-Rolldown is written in [Rust](https://www.rust-lang.org/) and built on top of [Oxc](https://oxc-project.github.io/), currently leveraging its parser and resolver.
-We also plan to leverage Oxc's transformer and minifier when they become available in the future.
+Rolldown is written in [Rust](https://www.rust-lang.org/) and built on top of [Oxc](https://oxc-project.github.io/), leveraging its parser, resolver, transformer, and minifier (early WIP).

 Our long term goal is for Vite users (directly or indirectly through a framework) to be able to transition to a Vite version that uses Rolldown internally with minimal friction.

-At the same time, Rolldown will also be directly usable as a standalone bundler.
+At the same time, Rolldown can also be directly usable as a standalone bundler.

 ## Rollup compatibility & difference